What is thyroid cancer?

 Often, no one knows why cells grow out of control and form thyroid cancers.
-But there are several risk factors:
+But several risk factors may increase your chances of developing this disease, such as:

 - Radiation therapy to the head or neck as a child